Heath, Safety & Environment: The three pillars to ensure safe communities and happy stakeholders

 - Safety is reviewed in the Local Management Committee Meetings chaired by Unit Head/Installation Head.
 Functional Directors on the Board of IndianOil review safety performance in the monthly Performance Review Meetings.

-- The Board of Directors is appraised on safety performance with regard to implementation of recommendations of External Safety Audit (ESA) and Internal Audits on regular basis.
+- The Board of Directors are appraised on safety performance with regard to implementation of recommendations of External Safety Audit (ESA) on regular basis.
 Major incidents and corrective actions taken are also appraised to the Board.

 Culture of Safety

 - Process hazards are reviewed at all phases of project life by multidisciplinary teams.
 Hazard and Operability (HAZOP) study and Risk Analysis are carried out to identifify, assess and control process hazards.
 Quantitative Risk Analysis (QRA) is carried out for new unit or facilities and actions are taken to mitigate or minimize the hazards.

 - For new projects, pre-commissioning checks and audits are carried out by multi-disciplinary teams and deviations, if any, are corrected before start up.
 Also pre-commissioning audit is carried out by the Oil Industry Safety Directorate (OISD) for new units/ installations.